Alan Fiers

 Alan Dale Fiers Jr. (born 15 April 1939) is an American former Central Intelligence Agency (CIA) officer, who served as President Ronald Reagan's chief of the CIA's Central American Task Force from October 1984 until his retirement in 1988.
-Fiers Jr. gained attention for his role in the Iran–Contra affair.
-Fiers Jr. would later plead guilty to two misdemeanor counts of withholding information from Congress but served no prison time.
+Fiers gained attention for his role in the Iran–Contra affair.
+Fiers would later plead guilty to two misdemeanor counts of withholding information from Congress but served no prison time.

 Early life

 Alan Fiers Jr. was born in Ohio to a family led by an evangelical Christian minister.
 He attended Thomas Carr Howe Community High School in Indianapolis and was the most valuable player on the football team.
-He played tackle and guard at Ohio State University on several title-contending teams coached by Woody Hayes.
+He played tackle and guard for Ohio State University on several title-contending teams coached by Woody Hayes.
 Fiers was a starter for the 1960 team, playing both offense and defense.
-His tenacity so impressed Mr. Hayes that Hayes kept him as an assistant coach for the 1961 National Championship Team.
+His tenacity so impressed Hayes that Hayes kept him as an assistant coach for the 1961 National Championship Team.

 Military service

-Alan Fiers joined the Marine Corps while still in college on 18 December 1958, and was commissioned as a 2nd Lieutenant on 7 June 1961.
-He was promoted to 1st Lieutenant on 7 December 1962.
-Fiers was serving at Camp Lejeune by 1965, when President Lyndon B. Johnson ordered his battalion, the 1st Battalion 8th Marines, along with other infantry battalions of the 2nd Marine Division, to the Dominican Republic to curb civil unrest as part of Operation Power Pack.
-There, The Indianapolis Star-News reported, that Lt.
-Fiers and two other marines crashed a Jeep through barricades under heavy gunfire to rescue a wounded civilian, for which, he was decorated with a Bronze Star for heroic achievement and a Purple Heart for wounds received in action.
+Alan Fiers joined the Marine Corps while still in college on 18 December 1958, and was commissioned as a Second lieutenant on 7 June 1961.
+He was promoted to First lieutenant on 7 December 1962.
+Fiers was serving at Camp Lejeune by 1965, when President Lyndon B. Johnson ordered his battalion, the 1st Battalion, 8th Marines, along with other infantry battalions of the 2nd Marine Division, to the Dominican Republic to curb civil unrest as part of Operation Power Pack.
+There, The Indianapolis Star-News reported, that Fiers and two other marines crashed a Jeep through barricades under heavy gunfire to rescue a wounded civilian, for which, he was decorated with a Bronze Star for heroic achievement and a Purple Heart for wounds received in action.

 Central Intelligence Agency

 Following his service in the Marines, Fiers went home to Indiana and earned a degree in physical education, readying himself to coach football.
 His coaching career was not to be; however, and by 1969 he was under diplomatic cover by the Central Intelligence Agency (CIA).
 His postings included Istanbul and Ankara, Turkey, followed by Karachi, Pakistan.
-By 1981, Fiers, whose alias in clandestine matters was "Cliff Grubbs", had risen to the coveted post of chief of station in Riyadh, Saudi Arabia.
+By 1981, Fiers, whose alias in clandestine matters was "Cliff Grubbs", had risen to the coveted post of Station chief in Riyadh, Saudi Arabia.
 While with the CIA, he was awarded the Intelligence Medal of Merit, the Meritorious Officer Award and the Distinguished Officer Award.